jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 ![First aid station](first_aid_station.jpg)

-I was running at a pretty good pace, but I noticed that my Garmin was telling me that I was running with an average HR in the mid-to-high 180bpm.
+I was running at a pretty good pace, but my Garmin was telling me that I was running with an average HR in the mid-to-high 180bpm.
 This was _definitely_ not how I should be pacing myself during the first 2 hours of a 50K ultra, but but my HR-Dual monitor had sporadically been giving strange readings recently, and I genuinely felt like I was running at around 160bpm.
 So I chalked it up to some miscalibration issue with my HR monitor and decided to keep running at the same pace.

 ![Second view](view2.jpg)